situmtech/situm-android-getting-started/README.md

 ```

-The next step is obtain the realtime manager and invoke real time updates.
-This method needs
-as parameter a request that contains the target building and the time between querys and a listener
-that will respond with the current devices inside the building.
+The next step is to obtain the RealtimeManager and retrieve the  real-time location updates of all the smartphones inside the selected building.
+This method requires a RealTimeRequest object with the following information: milliseconds between location updates and identifier of the target building.
+Additionally, this method requires the listener where the location updates should be directed.

-In the response we are going to place/remove markers and animate the camera between to the bounds of them.
+In the following example, we are also going to place/remove markers and animate the camera between to the bounds of them.
 ```java
 void realtime(Building building) {
     RealTimeRequest realTimeRequest = new RealTimeRequest.Builder()